Meet the giant tortoises

 Visit Ile aux Aigrettes

-Ile aux Aigrettes, a small coral atoll is located in the south east part of Mauritius, a short boat ride from Pointe Jerome.
+Ile aux Aigrettes, a small coral atoll is located in the southeast part of Mauritius, a short boat ride from Pointe Jerome.
 There, you will travel back in time and learn about the dodo, tortoises, geckos, birds, and indigenous and introduced plants in Mauritius.
 Make sure to bring comfortable shoes since you will be walking for about 1.5 to 2 hours through the dry coastal forest while discovering the fascinating flora and fauna.
 We have to add that this is a great educational tour for both children and adults!

 Go Swimming with Wild Dolphins

-So everyone knows someone who has swam with trained dolphins at the aquarium, but how many people do you know who have swam with dolphins in the wild?
+So everyone knows someone who has swum with trained dolphins at the aquarium, but how many people do you know who have swam with dolphins in the wild?
 You can be the first of your friends to go swimming with dolphins in their natural environment!
 To swim next to these majestic mammals in the tropical waters of Mauritius is one of the most unique and memorable experiences that you will cherish for a lifetime.

 Visit a Rhumerie

 Whether or not you are a rum connoisseur, you will love discovering the rum making process when visiting one of the many rum distilleries in Mauritius.
 A few of the ones you can visit are: St. Aubin, Chamarel, and Labourdonnais.
 They all make excellent rums that you will want to bring back with you as souvenirs.
 During your visit, make sure to ask about the Mauritian tradition of rum arrangé, or flavoured rum!